 - Put the stock and lamb shoulder in a casserole with a lid, cover with a piece of parchment and a lid.
 Cook the lamb shoulder for 2.5 hours or until tender, then cool for an hour and refrigerate until the fat has risen to the surface of the pot and the lamb is stiff, which will make sure it doesn’t fall apart when it’s cut.

-- Finally, add mint to the pot, stir to distribute, double check the seasoning for salt and pepper, adjust as needed, then divide the stew equally between 4 heated bowls, drizzling the stock over each portion and finishing with a sprinkle of chives.
-The stew should be very thick, with only a about ¼ cup of lamb jus per bowl.
-Serve with high quality olive oil at the table for drizzling over each bowl.
+- Finally, add mint to the pot, stir to distribute, double-check the seasoning for salt and pepper, adjust as needed, then divide the stew equally between 4 heated bowls, drizzling the stock over each portion and finishing with a sprinkle of chives.
+The stew should be very thick, with only an about ¼ cup of lamb jus per bowl.
+Serve with high-quality olive oil at the table for drizzling over each bowl.

 Video by Repast Studios